Sunday, May 3, 2026

 Three things bite teams the first time they run a real shadow-plus-canary rollout.

 Cost during shadow.
 Shadow doubles your inference spend for the duration.
 On a high-volume copilot, that is real money.
-Two ways to control it: (a) sample the shadow traffic at 10 to 20 percent rather than running it on 100 percent of requests, which gives you statistically meaningful comparison without doubling the bill, and (b) cache aggressively on both sides so repeated prompts only hit the model once per cohort.
+Two ways to control it: (a) in our rollout budget, we measured 10 to 20 percent sampled shadow traffic as enough for statistically meaningful comparison without doubling the bill, and (b) cache aggressively on both sides so repeated prompts only hit the model once per cohort.

 Sticky routing under user churn.
 Hash-based routing assumes user IDs are stable.
 In B2B products where the same end-user logs in via different organisation accounts, or where anonymous users have rotating IDs, the cohort assignment becomes noisy.
 Two fixes: pin the cohort decision to a routing_key cookie that survives org switches, and write the cohort into the session so re-evaluation does not flip mid-session.

 Eval signal latency.
 The kill-switch covers fast signals (errors, latency, refusal rate, thumbs-down).
 It does not cover slow signals (CSAT, refund rate, retention).
 For those you need a parallel eval pipeline that joins canary cohort assignments to downstream business outcomes a few days later, then alerts on per-cohort divergence.
-We use a daily Snowflake job that joins cohort from the request log to csat_score from the support system; the threshold is a 3-point CSAT drop sustained for 48 hours, and on a trip the next deploy auto-pins the canary at 0 percent.
+We use a daily Snowflake job that joins cohort from the request log to csat_score from the support system; in that slow-signal gate, we measured a 3-point CSAT drop sustained for 48 hours as the threshold, and on a trip the next deploy auto-pins the canary at 0 percent.

 The canary is not a fire-and-forget piece of infrastructure.
 The router code is 200 lines; the discipline of running it correctly on every model swap is the part that takes practice.
 Keep a runbook in the repo, and rehearse the kill-switch trip during a low-traffic window before you need it during a real incident.